xandor-io/angular-material-sidemenu/README.md

 ## Introduction

 This is a package to create navigation menus using Angular Material.
-This follows all guidelines provided by Google.
+This follows all the design guidelines provided by Google Material spec.

 ## Installation